nixworks/public/news/2009/06/7/index.md

 ### [ Former Cuban President Fidel Castro dismisses allegations that ex-U.S. State Department employee Kendall Myers spied for his country. ](/news/2009/06/7/former-cuban-president-fidel-castro-dismisses-allegations-that-ex-u-s-state-department-employee-kendall-myers-spied-for-his-country.md)
 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com

-##### U.S.
+##### United States
 ### [ The United States Supreme Court is requested to block Italian automaker Fiat's purchase of Chrysler. ](/news/2009/06/7/the-united-states-supreme-court-is-requested-to-block-italian-automaker-fiat-s-purchase-of-chrysler.md)
 _Context: Chrysler, Fiat, Indiana State Police Pension Trust v.
-Chrysler, Italy, Supreme Court of the United States, U.S., automakers, purchase_
+Chrysler, Italy, Supreme Court of the United States, United States, automakers, purchase_

 ##### Gay pride
 ### [ A seven-day gay pride festival is held for the first time in Shanghai, China. ](/news/2009/06/7/a-seven-day-gay-pride-festival-is-held-for-the-first-time-in-shanghai-china.md)